Anstruther Lifeboat Station: History

 In 2019 it was announced that the RNLI planned to build a purpose-built new facility further along the shoreline that will be capable of housing a lifeboat.
 The Anstruther crew featured on a BBC documentary Saving Lives At Sea in 2019.

-In March 2024, the new Anstruther lifeboat 13-47 Robert and Catherine Steen (ON 1354) was placed on display at Westminster Abbey, for the RNLI 200 anniversary service.
+In March 2024, prior to service, the new Anstruther lifeboat, 13-47 Robert and Catherine Steen (ON 1354), was placed on display at Westminster Abbey for the RNLI 200 anniversary service.
+She was later transported to Anstruther, and was declared operational at 10:00 on 27 August 2024.

-She was later transported to Arbroath, and became operational at 10:00 on 27 August 2024.
+13-47 Robert and Catherine Steen (ON 1354) is one of the RNLI's "Launch-a-Memory" lifeboats.
+To assist with the cost of the lifeboat, 10,000 supporters were asked to pledge a donation, in return for their designated name being placed within the numbers on the lifeboat.

 Station honours

-The following are awards made at Anstruther.
+The following are awards made at Anstruther: